mgrzybek/git2gitlab/README.md

 # git2gitlab

-Ansible-playbook-based script to import Git repositories into Gitlab:
+Ansible-playbook-based script to import Git repositories into Gitlab.

+You can destroy and recreate the repositories:

-* Test if the remove repository still exists
+* Test if the remote repository still exists
 * Delete the local repository
-* Import them
+* Import it

+You can pull and push changes:

+* Test if the remote repository still exists
+* Clone the remote repository
+* Add Gitlab as a new remote
+* Push data to Gitlab

+`destroy_and_clone` is set to `true` or `false`.

 ## Configuration